-- → Show students the Blue Mountain Guided Snowshoe Activity video. - → Create a 3 column anchor chart for each group with headings: I See, I Think, and I Wonder. - → After viewing the video, have students work in groups of 4-5 to complete their I See/I Think/I Wonder anchor charts. - → When completed, post the anchor charts and have groups rotate around the class to perform a gallery walk.
+- → Show students the Blue Mountain Guided Snowshoe Activity video. - \rightarrow Have students work in groups of 4-5. - \rightarrow Create a 3 column anchor chart for each group with headings: I See, I Think ,and I Wonder. - → After viewing the video, have each group complete the I See/I Think/I Wonder anchor charts. - \rightarrow When completed, post the anchor charts and have groups rotate around the class to perform a gallery walk.